-Oh, and I am also a Chinese spy, here on the ground, biting the dust (more on that to follow) in America with Paula Wong, who is a fellow agent — and — the love of my life.
+But I am also a Chinese spy, along with Paula Wong, a fellow agent — and — the love of my life.

-You see, Paula and I, with both our governments, got into what you American’s might call ‘a bit of a pickle’.
+Believe me, we didn’t see all this coming.
+But it came down after Paula and I, with both our government and yours, got into what you American’s might call ‘a bit of a pickle’.

-“Lettuce crush him like a rotten tomato!”A quote from Shih Tzu, who is our fellow Chinese agent and my archenemy, to the powers that be in our Chinese Intelligence Community.
+“Lettuce crush Chow like a rotten tomato!”A quote from Shih Tzu, who is our fellow Chinese agent and my archenemy, to the powers that be in our Chinese Intelligence Community.

 Anyway, I know I said Paula and I were on the run, but that’s not exactly true.
 Paula can still run, but apparently my left brain went on strike, refusing to communicate with my right foot.

 his foot in the snow.Famous Poet Hector Klumpp

 Paula aided my stumble into hiding after that.

 But, that was only the beginning of my struggles, for about that time I also began to struggle with my breathing and swallowing.
 I couldn’t even enjoy your basic Classic American Hamburger anymore.
 This became my experience…

 So, Hector Klumpp — even though he was still in prison — ketched up with his good friend, Clifford Bean, who mustard his strength and discretely squeezed me in to the famous Mayonnaise Clinic here in the frozen tundra of Minnesota, to see a neurologist.
 And after a series of appointments with him, he finally gave me a shocking diagnosis.

 I have ALS disease.